MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ---
-description: Create a simple dapp using `get-starknet` and React TypeScript.
+description: Create a simple dapp using get-starknet and React TypeScript.
-sidebar_position: 6
 ---

 import Tabs from "@theme/Tabs";